EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 ### Host server settings

-- Open network adapter settings and set IP address to each vEthernet.
+- Open network adapter settings and set an IP address for each vEthernet adapter.
-- Join servers to a domain and configure a firewall of the domain.
+- Join servers to a domain and configure the firewall of the domain.
 - Login to the domain account.

-Subsequent procedures should be operated by the domain account.
+Subsequent procedures should be performed using the domain account.

 ----

 ### Installing WSFC

 Open **Server Manager** and click **Add roles and features**.
-- Check **Failover Clustering** as **Features**
+- Check **Failover Clustering** under **Features** and follow the wizard to install it.

 ----

 ### Configuring WSFC

-First, open **Failover Cluster Manager** and create a WSFC cluster.
+Open **Failover Cluster Manager** and create a WSFC cluster between the host servers.
+Do not add all eligible storage while running the Create Cluster Wizard.
+A CSV disk will be added to the cluster later.

+_A WSFC installation and configuration guide can be found [here]_(https://docs.microsoft.com/en-us/windows-server/failover-clustering/create-failover-cluster).

-Once created a cluster, in **Networks** setting, disable networks other than Management_network and Mirror_network.
+Once a cluster is created, in **Networks** setting, disable networks other than Management_network and Mirror_network.
-- Right-click network name and open the property.
+- Right-click network name and open properties.
-	- Select **Do not allow cluster network communication on this network**
+	- Select **Do not allow cluster network communication on this network**.

 ----

 ### Setting up iSCSI target VM (EC-VM1 and EC-VM2 in the diagram)

-Open **Hyper-V Manager** and create a new VM.
+Open **Hyper-V Manager** on each host machine and create a new VM.

-After creating EC-VMs, change the VM settings as follows:
-- **Automatic Start Action**
-	- **Always start this virtual machine automatically**
-	- **Startup delay**: 5 seconds
-- **Automatic Stop Action**
-	- **Shut down the guest operating system**

 #### EC-VM's spec
 - CentOS Linux release 8.2.2004 (Core)